 Something happened on a stairway to heaven.

-Phil Collins here and the EIB network, El Rushmo, serving humanity, half my brain tied behind my back just to make it fair.
+Phil Collins here and the EIB network, El Rushmo, serving humanity half my brain tied behind my back just to make it fair.

-Look, here is a here's a very succinct way.
+Look, here's a very succinct way.

 You know, as I always love to quote Shakespeare, brevity is the soul of wit.